-If you are presently experiencing a fly infestation, we recommend contacting your local Rentokil Steritech office by calling 1-877-690-2115 to schedule a free inspection by a licensed technician.
+If you are presently experiencing a fly infestation, we recommend contacting your local Rentokil Steritech office by calling 1-877-690-2115 to schedule a property inspection by a licensed technician.
 A Rentokil Steritech technician can survey your property and identify what could be attracting flies and what can be done to get rid of the problem.

 Heat - Flies are attracted to buildings by the heat that they radiate.
 Flies will breed faster in environments that are warm.